Andrew Barclay (bookbinder): Bookbinder

 Both Barclay and Taylor are known for their elaborately engraved trade labels which are found on the inside cover of their works.
 Barclay's signature label is more fanciful and somewhat more widely known than that of Taylor.
 There are five known works where Barclay's labels can be found, while there are three known works where those of Taylor occur.
 The inscription on Barclay's trade labels typical read, "Bound by Andrew Barclay, Next Door but one to the Sign of the Three Kings in Cornhill".

-Consistent with Barclay's Loyalist sympathies, he bound works by William MacAlpine, Nathaniel Hurd and John Hicks who fled Boston for Halifax with the British army, all of whom had wrote in opposition to the prospect of American independence.
-When the American Revolutionary War broke out Barclay as a Loyalist assumed an active role by joining the Loyal North British Volunteers against the rebels in Boston.
+Consistent with Barclay's Loyalist sympathies, he bound works by William MacAlpine, Nathaniel Hurd and John Hicks who fled Boston for Halifax with the British Army, all of whom had written in opposition to the prospect of American independence.
+When the American Revolutionary War broke out Barclay as a Loyalist assumed an active role by joining the Royal North British Volunteers against the rebels in Boston.
 When the British troops evacuated Boston in March 1776, he was forced to abandon his bookbinding wares and sailed for Nova Scotia, and soon thereafter to New York, where he remained until the end of the war; before leaving New York Barclay was honored by Sir Guy Carleton, and given a command over a company of Loyalist refugees bound for Shelburne, Nova Scotia, where he settled into a life of farming and ranching and was seldom involved in bookbinding.

 Andrew Barclay died in Shelburne, Nova Scotia, on 2 July 1823, at age 86.
-His estate was appraised at ₤280.
+His estate was appraised at £280.
 The various items listed in his will included a set of bookbinder's tools and other items.